 What stage of company is appropriate for a BioAdvance investment?

-We are not limited to any particular stage of development.
-Instead, the key question is whether our funding, either alone or with other money available to the company, can achieve a de-risking or value-creating milestone that increases the probability of attracting funding from a larger venture capital investor, a corporate partner, or other funding source such as product sales.
+It is case by case specific; however, the key question is whether our funding, either alone or with other money available to the company, can achieve a de-risking or value-creating milestone that increases the probability of attracting funding from a larger venture capital investor, a corporate partner, or other funding source such as product sales.
 Please see article entitled Framing Up Capital Efficiency In Early Stage Biotech for further insight on capital efficiency and value-creating milestones.

 Do you have a geographic focus?